sentinel-official/docs/docs/getting-started/wallets/keplr/README.md

 Keplr is a non-custodial blockchain wallet for web pages that allow users to interact with blockchain applications.

  Keplr Wallet is the first, and leading, IBC-enabled wallet for the Cosmos ecosystem.
-Stake your tokens, start using blockchain apps, and manage tokens in just one wallet.
+Stake your coins, start using blockchain apps, and manage coins in just one wallet.

 ## Why Keplr?